 In the proposed EoW criteria, no special provisions for health and environmental protection are introduced except: (1) the exclusion of a number of input materials, such as hazardous materials, food waste, or health care waste; and (2) the potential exclusion of some types of waste paper layered with non-paper material.
 The criteria proposed are considered sufficient to reduce the health and environment risks from cross-contamination to a minimum, and thereby the risk of disamenities like odours, vermin attraction, or leaching, as if they were under waste law.
 Among other effects, this will have an impact on some paper grades that have an origin in multi-material collection systems, and are therefore more exposed to cross-contamination.
-If these waste paper grades do not meet the criteria, then it is understood that they cannot fulfil - in all conditions of use of the substance or object does not lead to overall adverse environmental or human health impacts (compared to its use under waste law).
+If these waste paper grades do not meet the criteria, then it is understood that they cannot fulfil - in all conditions of use of the waste paper as a product - the fourth condition of Art.6 of the WFD, which requires that the use of the substance or object does not lead to overall adverse environmental or human health impacts (compared to its use under waste law).